 Charity Navigator lists ShelterBox USA as one of the highly-rated charities responding to Hurricane Irma.

 One of the teams landed in Florida and distributed tents for medical usage in Miami-Dade, similar to the shelter-in-shelter solution provided in Houston following Hurricane Harvey.
 These tents allow for additional comfort and privacy and help preserve dignity for those displaced.

 ShelterBox provides space for medical screening and privacy needs in Miami, FL

-The IRMA/Hurricane Relief Fund has been launched which provides support for all costs associated with ShelterBox’s response to Hurricane Irma and other 2017 hurricanes.
+The IRMA/Hurricane Relief Fund is launched to provide support for all costs associated with ShelterBox’s response to Hurricane Irma and other 2017 hurricanes.

 The Caribbean was badly battered.
 The prime minister of Barbuda sadly proclaimed the island was “rubble.”
 The mayor of the Haitian city of Fort Liberty described the storm as a “nuclear hurricane.”

 We’ve supported communities in several of these places before, including Haiti after the massive earthquake in 2010 and Hurricane Matthew, which hit last year.

 We also have a strong network of contacts, partners and Rotary connections in the region, to help us to identify communities in need of support.